Clinical Director

 Stewart Everett, PhD, LPC/MHSP (temp)

-Stewart’s background and training span the fields of psychology, counseling, religion, and spirituality.
+Stewart’s (He/Him) background and training span the fields of psychology, counseling, religion, and spirituality.
 He holds degrees in religion from Belmont and Yale Universities, the PhD in psychology and religion from Union Theological Seminary in New York (affiliate of Columbia University), and a masters in Clinical Mental Health Counseling from Trevecca Nazarene University.
 His interests are in helping people struggling with religious trauma and/or abuse, spiritual issues of all kinds (whether one is religious or non-religious), sexual and gender identity/expression, challenges and transitions in career, relationships, and anxiety, grief, and depression.
 He also has a special heart for young adults on their path to self-discovery as well as for individuals working in the helping professions who may be experiencing exhaustion and burnout.
 Currently in the LPC-MHSP licensure process in the state of Tennessee, Stewart utilizes an eclectic theoretical approach to therapy, which includes client-centered, psychodynamic, and solution-focused modalities, and strongly believes therapy should always be a collaborative effort between client and therapist.
 On a personal note, Stewart values the sentiment expressed by the legendary Dolly Parton: “Find out who you are and do it on purpose.”
 He sees adults 18 years and up, individuals and couples, and can schedule sessions either in person or through telehealth.
 Stewart accepts Cigna and Aetna insurance, EAP referrals, HSA/FSA clients, and private pay starting at $90/session, with some limited sliding scale slots starting at $60.

 Dustin Harryman, MA